-So when you’re blogging and are rockin’ the online entrepreneurial world, you might find it difficult to get a list of blogger tax deductions that seem super applicable to you.
+When you’re blogging and are rockin’ the online entrepreneurial world, you might find it difficult to get a list of blogger tax deductions that seems applicable to you.

+I get it.
 I had a similar experience when I ran 2 creative businesses (which was prior to the online boom of these last few years).
 And I’ve frequently been witness to this particular frustration as I’ve helped bloggers with money mindsets and tax situations over the past several years.

 One of the key differences in online business tax deductions are expenses that affect anything visual your customer sees.